jina-ai/examples/example_template.md

 Add a list with all files in the example:

-* index.yml: YAML file for indexing
+* `index.yml`: YAML file for indexing
-* query.yml: YAML file for querying
+* `query.yml`: YAML file for querying
-* encoder.yml: YAML file for encoder pod
+* `encoder.yml`: YAML file for encoder pod
-* /workspace: Directory that stores indexed files (embeddings and documents).
+* `/workspace: Directory that stores indexed files (embeddings and documents).
 Automatically created after the first indexing.

 ## 🏃 Run the Flows

-We usually need at least two Flows in Jina.
+Most Jina applications will use two Flows.
 One for Indexing and one for Querying.

-### Index Flow
+### Step 1: Index your data

 Describe the Index Flow.
 Be as specific as possible.
 You are encouraged to user code snippets, images, or whatever helps to clarify.

-### Query Flow
+### Step 2: Search your data

 Describe the Query Flow.
 Be as specific as possible.
 You are encouraged to user code snippets, images, or whatever helps to clarify.